katzer/cordova-plugin-background-mode/README.md

 ## Platform specifics

 ### Android customization
-To indicate, that the app is executing tasks in background and being paused would disrupt the user, the plug-in has to create a notification while in background - like a download progress bar.
+To indicate that the app is executing tasks in background and being paused would disrupt the user, the plug-in has to create a notification while in background - like a download progress bar.

 #### Override defaults
 The title, ticker and text for that notification can be customized as follows: